riemers/SSMS/README.md

 to just create a .htpasswd and .htpasswd in your folder (read apache google for that) since you wont hand this out to everybody anyway :-)

+So above means, if you dont use a .htpasswd EVERYONE can view and control your servers so you MUST do this.

 Features
 --------